Clean water technology – EoI

 In December 2019, we called for Expressions of Interest (EoIs) from researchers to support the implementation of a new Spearhead project arising from the Clean Water Technology (CWT) Mission Lab.
 Applications closed on 7 February 2020.

-Successful applicants will join the Clean Water Technology Researchers Workshop on March 10, 2020.
-The focus of the workshop will be to discuss next steps.
-We will post updates about the Workshop, here, in the coming weeks.
+Successful applicants joined the Clean Water Technology Researchers Workshop on March 10, 2020.
 More information about the Mission background and the EoI process can be found further down this page.

 Clean Water Technology background